hbc/NGS_Data_Analysis_Course/sessionII/lessons/02_alignment.md

 --readFilesIn $fq \
 --outFileNamePrefix $align_out \
 --outFilterMultimapNmax 10 \
---outSAMstrandField intronMotif \
 --outReadsUnmapped Fastx \
 --outSAMtype BAM SortedByCoordinate \
 --outSAMunmapped Within \
 --outSAMattributes Standard
 ```
-Once you save this new script, it is ready for running:
+Once you save this new script, it is almost ready for running:

 ```
 $ chmod u+rwx star_analysis_on_input_file.sh      # make it executable, this is good to do, even if your script runs fine without it to ensure that it always does and you are able to tell that it's an executable shell script.